GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 Facing troubles with extensions?
 - Make sure you are using the latest version of Geyser - older versions might not have the latest API changes.
 - Add debug prints.
-- Ask in Geyser's discord server's #development channel for help.
+- Ask in the #development channel in the [Geyser Discord server](https://discord.gg/geysermc).